athkishore/athkishore.github.io/_posts/2014-3-3-Hello-World.md

 ### Writing the first P5JS script

 First, I created an HTML file.
-The head of the HTML file calls the P5JS library as well as the local script for the magnetic compass.
+The links to the P5JS library as well as the local script for the magnetic compass are included in the head.

     <html>
         <head>